shahbaz844/Playwright-api-automation-with-pytest-python/README.md

-# 🌟 MetaBull Project Automation🌟
+# 🌟 API Project Automation🌟

 ## Overview

-Welcome to the **MetaBull Automation Project**!
+Welcome to the **API Automation Project**!
 This project leverages the power of [Playwright](https://playwright.dev/) and [pytest](https://docs.pytest.org/en/stable/) to automate the testing of MetaBull APIs. 🚀

 ## ⭐ Features